dhi-granite/community-infrastructure-in-scotlands-places/readme.md

 I used the Postcode Index from National Records of Scotland (NRS) ([here](https://www.nrscotland.gov.uk/statistics-and-data/geography/our-products/scottish-postcode-directory/2021-2)) to remove charities where the “Main Operating Location” listed for the charity was not in the same local authority as the postcode of its head office.
 Though some charities operating locally as well as in other areas will have been removed during this process, it was the best available approximation for local charities.

 #### Mutual aid organisation data
-For mutual aid organisations, I made a request to [this](https://mutualaid.wiki/api/group/get) API endpoint, which returns a json string with all mutual aid organisations in the Mutual Aid Wiki database.
+For mutual aid organisations, I made a request to [this](https://mutualaid.wiki/api/group/get) API, which returns a json string with all mutual aid organisations in the Mutual Aid Wiki database.
 This list of organisations contains global organisations, so I took only those with a “location_country” attribute of “GB” into a new list.

 The mutual aid organisations had coordinates but not always a full address, so I used the latitude and longitude extremes for Scotland to filter out most of the organisations not in Scotland.
 I then manually removed any that were missed during the previous step.